simonehagey/orbdot/docs/source/models.rst

 Orbital Decay
 -------------
-For a planet on a decaying orbit, the change in transit duration over time can be modeled.
-As the orbit decays, the semi major axis decreases, leading to changes in the transit duration.
-This relationship is captured by equation (58) from :cite:t:`Kipping2010`:
+For a planet on a decaying orbit, the change in transit duration over time is captured by equation (58) from :cite:t:`Kipping2010`:

 .. math::
     \frac{dT}{da} = \frac{P}{\pi} \frac{\varrho_c^2}{a\sqrt{1-e^2}}\left(\frac{3}{2}